Auri-Fex/Halcova/world-wiki/docs/Halcova/magic_systems.md

 Anomalies: Extracting a core from the living creates disturbing, unstable anomalies.

-Terminology: To be developed in conlang—core, binding, echo, anchor, binder, resource, bleed.
+Terminology: Conlang terms forthcoming.
+Current terms: core, binding, echo, anchor, binder, resource, bleed.

 ---

-# Category Two: Flesh Shaping
+## Category Two: Flesh Shaping

-## The Art of Constructing Life
+### The Art of Constructing Life

-### Fundamental Principle
+#### Fundamental Principle

 Life is raw potential, waiting for the right conditions to be realized. **Flesh Shaping** is the art of taking this potential and giving it form.
 By sacrificing your own blood and meat, you can shape and animate matter, creating homunculi—servants that carry out your will.

+#### The Horror

-The horror: each homunculus is a patchwork of materials, held together by your blood and will.
+Each homunculus is a patchwork of materials, held together by your blood and will.
 They are not alive in the traditional sense; they do not grow, reproduce, or truly think.
 They are reflections of your own body and mind, distorted and incomplete.

 ### The Process

-**Materials**
+#### Materials

 Homunculi can be made from any combination of materials: flesh, bone, clay, metal, wax, leather.
 The more complex the desired homunculus, the more materials and blood are required.

-**The Spark**
+#### The Spark

 The spark of life is your own blood, infused with your will and intent.
 It is what animates the homunculus, giving it the semblance of life.
 Without this spark, the materials remain inert, mere shapes without purpose or direction.

-**Tethering and Conjuring**
+#### Tethering and Conjuring

 Once the homunculus is formed, it must be tethered to you, its creator.
 This tether is a lifeline, linking the homunculus to your own life force.
 As long as the tether remains intact, the homunculus will obey your commands and act as your servant.